Onti Salaga: Plot

 Shankar uses Chakravarthy's estranged wife and son (who believes he was killed in the robbery) to confirm his real identity.
 Finding this to be a real danger, he kidnaps his son from his wife's house on his father's advice.
-Meanwhile, Shankar saves his girlfriend's brother with the help of that old constable now an inspector.
+Meanwhile, Shankar saves his girlfriend's brother with the help of that old constable who is now an inspector.
 Having enough of Shankar, the old ranger sends goons to kill him.
 Although Shankar gets the upper hand, he is defeated and left to die by chaining him in his house, which the goons sets on fire.
 They also kidnap Shankar's girlfriend, her mother and Chakravarthy's wife so as to kill them.
 Here, it's revealed that Shankar is forest officer Pratap's son.

 Pratap, who is a widower, lives with his son.
 He finds that the gang whom he caught has escaped with the help of the ranger, his superior, who surprisingly happens to be their leader.
 Pratap gets into a fight with them while they try to smuggle ivory and sandalwood, but gets killed by the ranger.
 This is witnessed by Shankar, his son.

 Shankar manages to untie himself in the same way, by which Pratap saved the tusker at the beginning from drowning.
 Having escaped, he saves the others and kills Chandra Chakravarthy.
 Before killing the ranger, he reveals that he is the son of forest officer Pratap and had been searching for his father's killer.
 He then kills the ranger and unites with others.